ChainSafe/forest-iac/forest-node/README.md

 To implement the infrastructure, run the following:
 - Create `ssh-key` and store the fingerprint for use in the next step.
-- To fully explore the IAC functionalities, it is required to have a `*.tfvars` file.
-This will be in conjunction with the variables specified in `varaible.tf`.
-The format for the `terraform.tfvars` file is shown below:
+- To fully explore the IAC functionalities, it is required to have a `terraform.tfvars` file.
+This will be in conjunction with the variables specified in `varaible.tf` and you can fill in all required information based on your custom setup on Digitalocean.
-    ```
-    image = "docker-20-04"
-    size = "so-4vcpu-32gb"
-    name = "forest"
-    new_key_ssh_key_fingerprint = ""
-    source_addresses = ["0.0.0.0/0", "::/0"]
-    destination_addresses = ["0.0.0.0/0", "::/0"]
-    firewall_name = ""
-    digitalocean_token = ""
-    region = ""
-    ```
-Be sure to update the values with preferred names for each of the empty parameters above.
-As soon as the file is created and the content added, then the terraform file structure is complete.
-However, be aware that the `gitignore` file will ignore that file so it does not become public when interacting with the source code repository.
 - Create a space on Digitalocean with any preferred unique name and add the bucket name in the `backend.tf` file.
 - Install `s3cmd` via the following steps depending on your OS:
     - RedHat: `sudo dnf install s3cmd`